-Q Even living on anti-diarrheals, I get diarrhea again as soon as the medicine wears off.
-Can I get by without medication?
+Q Even though I take anti-diarrheal medication constantly, I get diarrhea again as soon as the effects wear off.
+Is it possible to get by without medication?

 Detailed Answer